Bankruptcy and General Practice

 Am I entitled to a jury trial for a traffic ticket?

-No. Non-misdemeanor traffic offenses in New York are not eligible for jury trials.
+No, non-misdemeanor traffic offenses in New York are not eligible for jury trials.

 Is driving with a suspended license a misdemeanor?

-Yes.
+Yes driving with a suspended license is a misdemeanor.
 It may also be charged as a felony, carrying potential jail time and fines.

 What is the Driver Responsibility Assessment (DRA)?